-Beer is as much a part of German and Bavarian cultures as pasta is to Italian culture, American football is to American culture, and chopsticks are to Korean culture; it is deeply engrained in the history and traditions of the country and something that the country is known for.
-Beer is such a large part of the culture in fact, that along with Schnapps, it is considered one of Germany’s national drinks!
+Beer is as much a part of German and Bavarian cultures as pasta is to Italian culture, American football is to American culture, and chopsticks are to Korean culture; it is deeply ingrained in the history and traditions of the country and something that the country is known for.
+Beer is such a large part of the culture, in fact, that along with Schnapps, it is considered one of Germany’s national drinks!

 Germany holds the world record of having more brands and varieties of beer than any other country, boasting over 5,000 brands and 40 different types of flavors!
 If you are a beer enthusiast, Germany should definitely be added to the list of places that you visit when you travel to Europe!

 During my week in the city, I made sure to visit a number of different biergartens and restaurants to experience some of the best beer that Bavaria had to offer.

 Hacker-Pschorr is a Bavarian beer brewed in Munich whose roots date back to the early 15th century when the company operated under the name Hacker Brewery.